University of Washington station: Services

-University of Washington station is also a major bus station, with seven bus stops around the Montlake Triangle and nearby streets serving bus routes primarily from Northeast Seattle and the Eastside.
-King County Metro operates twelve routes that stop at the station and travel to the University District, Ballard, Roosevelt, Northgate, Green Lake, Lake City, Sand Point, Kenmore, Kirkland, Bellevue, and Issaquah.
-Three Sound Transit Express routes connect the station with Bellevue, Issaquah, Kirkland, and Tacoma.
+University of Washington station is also a major bus hub, with seven bus stops around the Montlake Triangle and nearby streets served by routes that primarily travel from Northeast Seattle and the Eastside.
+King County Metro operates ten routes from the station that connect to the University District, Ballard, Lake City, Downtown Seattle, Bellevue, Kirkland, and Shoreline.
+A Sound Transit Express route travels from the station to Redmond.
 Until 2021, six Community Transit commuter routes connected the station to areas in Snohomish County.
-The bus–rail transfer at University of Washington station has been criticized for its long walking distance and difficulty crossing Montlake Boulevard.
+The bus–rail transfer at University of Washington station has been criticized for its long walking distance, particularly for stops on the west side of Montlake Boulevard.